Edge FAQ

 How does authentication from Edge to the customer's data sources work?
 Authentication to data sources depends on the source type that the capability is connecting to.
 JDBC sources are covered via Edge connection providers.
 Other sources are accessed in different ways by capabilities themselves.

 Can you connect using a cloud provider key manager such as AWS Secrets Manager, GCP Secret Manager or Azure Key Vault?

-Not at this time.
+How does Edge connect to Collibra Data Intelligence Platform?
 An Edge site is installed in the customer's environment, close to the data source.
-The Edge site communicates to Collibra Data Intelligence Cloud using an outbound HTTPS connection via port 443.
+The Edge site communicates to Collibra Data Intelligence Platform using an outbound HTTPS connection via port 443.

 Is Edge on premises or in the Cloud?
 Edge is always close to your data, and therefore can be on your premises or in a private or public Cloud setup.

-No. Every Edge site belongs and authenticates to only one Collibra Data Intelligence Cloud environment.
+Can an Edge site connect to more than one Collibra environment?
+No. Every Edge site belongs and authenticates to only one Collibra Data Intelligence Platform environment.

-It depends on your current setup.
-While you can technically run Collibra Data Quality & Observability and capabilities in the same Edge instance, you will need to ensure resources and space are available if you have a large Edge site.
+Do you need multiple instances of Edge for Data Quality to run?
+No, only one Edge site is required for DQ Cloud.
+However, while you can technically run Collibra Data Quality & Observability and capabilities in the same Edge instance, you will need to ensure resources and space are available if you have a large Edge site.

-• If have an existing Edge site that runs capabilities without Data Quality, you can update Edge Config to enable/disable any service or configuration during any run time, in order to provide space to run Data Quality.
+• If you have an existing Edge site that runs capabilities without Data Quality, you can update Edge Config to enable/disable any service or configuration during any run time, in order to provide space to run Data Quality.

 • If you have an existing Edge site and are open to reinstalling, then you can enable the Data Quality flags during the reinstallation process in order to keep one instance of Edge.